WHY CHOOSE US?

 Call (877) 977-7750

 With Manshoory Law Group, APC, on your side, you can trust that we will use creative methods and a zealous attitude to pursue the best possible result for your case.
 We are fully committed to our clients and to their needs, whether they have been charged with a minor crime or one with the potential of changing their lives forever.
 No matter what your crime, we are the Los Angeles criminal defense attorneys you need to handle your case.

 A defense attorney does more than just defend your legal rights.
-Our job is to keep the system honest.
-If they make a mistake, we point it out and do our utmost to prove that it throws the whole case in doubt.
+A criminal defense lawyer’s job is to keep the system honest.
+If they make a mistake, a criminal defense lawyer points it out and does its utmost to prove that it throws the whole case in doubt.
 That’s why we undergo so much training and fight so diligently on behalf of our clients.

 Your First Steps After Arrest

 Many people do not know what happens after an arrest or when they should call a lawyer.
 The best time to call a Los Angeles criminal defense attorney is as soon as possible after your arrest.
 Here’s why.

 The police have certain legal responsibilities, including reading your rights and sticking to the stringent rules regarding arresting people.
 A defense attorney will know whether or not these rules have been stuck to, and if not, they may be able to help you to exercise your rights.

 You will usually be booked, and have a constitutional right to a speedy trial, your lawyer can advise you on what you should or should not participate in, for instance, if you are asked to provide a handwriting sample you may not have to.
 Lawyers will protect your right to only be detained for a reasonable time.
 If not, the attorney can ask for a writ of habeas corpus which orders the police to bring you before the court, to see if you are being detained under the law or actually free to go.

 The Criminal Complaint